15 Romanian Cookies You Absolutely Have to Try

 They’re a popular treat in Romania, made with either golden or brown raisins mixed into a simple batter of eggs, vanilla extract, flour, baking soda, butter, and milk.
 Sometimes the mix also includes rolled oats, which makes the cookies even more soft and crumbly.
 Melt-in-your-mouth goodness!

 4. Paleuri cu Ciocolată | Chocolate Sandwich Cookies

 Does anything sound better than a chocolate sandwich cookie?
 We don’t think so.

 These chocolatey delights are another staple of Romanian cookie cuisine, and they’re instantly recognizable by the zig-zag design of the chocolate glaze on top.
 The filling consists of a simple chocolate ganache made with dark chocolate and cream, and the dough features butter, eggs, flour, and vanilla extract.

 5. Fursecuri cu Unt și Gem | Butter and Jam Thumbprints

 Butter and jam thumbprint cookies are extremely popular in Romania.
-They are known as Hallongrotta in Sweden – which basically means raspberry cave.

 These finger-liking cookies are made from a simple sugar cookie dough that’s rolled in sparkling sugar.
 You just create a little cave, with your thumb, and fill it with whatever type of jam you prefer.
 We love freshly-baked apricot jam thumbprints with a glass of milk in the morning!